 Rachel Brand is Walmart’s executive vice president of global governance, chief legal officer, and corporate secretary.
-She oversees the company’s global legal, compliance, ethics, corporate security, corporate governance, digital citizenship, aviation, and investigative functions, including Walmart’s Emergency Operations Center.
+She oversees the company’s global legal, compliance, ethics, corporate governance, digital citizenship, aviation, investigative, and corporate security functions, including Walmart’s Emergency Operations Center.

-Rachel serves on the board of directors for the Walmart Foundation and is the executive sponsor for the Tribal Voices Walmart Associate Resource Group.
-Outside of Walmart, she serves on the board of directors for the U.S. Chamber Litigation Center and the International Justice Mission.
-She is also a member of The American Law Institute.
+Rachel serves on the board of directors for the Walmart Foundation and is the executive sponsor for Walmart’s Tribal Voices Associate Resource Group.
+Outside of Walmart, she serves on the board of directors for the International Justice Mission and is a member of The American Law Institute.

 Rachel earned her Bachelor of Arts degree from the University of Minnesota-Morris and her J.D. from Harvard Law School.